a-h-ismail/auto-setup/README.md

 - Supports Debian/Ubuntu and Fedora systems.
 - Install/Remove packages using `apt` or `dnf`.
 - Install using Flatpak.
-- Copy directory or file to the specified destination (can set ACLs according to acls.txt).
+- Copy a directory contents or a file to the specified destination (can set ACLs according to acls.txt).
 - Enable systemd units (system and per user).
 - Can run scripts before the setup, after installing packages and after setup.